copilot-emacs/copilot.el/readme.md

 0. Ensure your Emacs version is at least 27, and the dependency package `editorconfig` ([melpa](https://melpa.org/#/editorconfig)) is also installed.

 1. Install [Node.js](https://nodejs.org/en/download/) v18+.
 (You can specify the path to `node` executable by setting `copilot-node-executable`.)
+(most up-to-date jsonrpc is also required, it can be installed through elpa)

 2. Setup `copilot.el` as described in the next section.